alandipert/golf/README.markdown

 between the three parts, the HTML template, the javascript transformation, and the CSS.

-Note that this little fragment of HTML, javascript, and CSS is completely atomic.
-Because of the magical sandboxing of the Golf runtime, it can be inserted anywhere in the document as a little independent, self-contained widget, complete with its own internal dynamic behaviors, styles, and interfaces.
+Keep in mind that this little fragment of HTML, javascript, and CSS is completely atomic.
+Because of the sandboxing done in the Golf runtime, it can be inserted anywhere in the document as a little independent, self-contained widget, complete with its own internal dynamic behaviors, styles, and interfaces.
 Just instantiate it, insert it into the DOM, and let it go.
 Fire and forget, basically.
-That's the goal of components.
+That's the overall goal of components.

 Controllers
 -----------